Let's squawk about parakeets: Your most colourful images as parakeets continue to be spotted around Shropshire

 Whether you love them or hate them, wild parakeets are seemingly here to stay.

-Wild parakeets are like Marmite, you either love them or hate them; there is no in-between with this bird and they have split the opinions of nature walkers for years.
+Breeding populations of parakeets were accidentally released into the UK around the late 1960s; with the earliest sightings dating back to the early 1800s.
+By 2026, the colourful avian can be found almost everywhere.

-Breeding populations of parakeets were accidentally released into the UK around the late 1960s; with the earliest sightings dating back to the early 1800s, however, by 2026, the colourful avian can be found in almost every region of Shropshire and the wider country.
+While they do look cute and adorable, parakeets are known to be highly territorial; they are described as 'natural opportunists', and often squabble with other birds over nesting locations and feeding spots, at times pushing them out of their natural habitat.

-Strangely enough, while they do look cute and adorable, Parakeets are known to be highly territorial; they are described as 'natural opportunists', and often squabble with other birds over nesting locations and feeding spots, at times pushing them out of their natural habitat.
+Whether you love or hate them, it's hard to disagree that it is a pleasing sight to see these little rascals dangling upside down from trees or flittering from branch to branch.

-However, whether you love or hate them, it's hard to disagree that it is a pleasing sight to see these little rascals dangling upside down from the trees or flittering from branch to branch.
+It's common to see sightings of the birds in large green spaces with plenty of tall, thick trees.